- saint bernard

 Cavalier King Charles Spaniel

 The enormous Irish Wolfhound was the result of breeding between larger dogs of Britain to Middle Eastern hounds.
 By the 15th century, the Irish countryside was overrun by wolves and Irish Wolfhounds hunted these predators almost to the point of extinction.
-Owing to this hunting prowess, Wolfhounds earned the honor of their own Irish legend, a tale of loyalty called “Gelert, the Faithful Hound”.
-Due to their incredible intelligence, Irish Wolfhounds learn quickly.
-They are both calm and sensitive to the emotions of humans, making them qualified for a wide variety of therapy work.
+Irish Wolfhounds even earned the honor of their own legend, a tale of loyalty called “Gelert, the Faithful Hound.”

 The regal Pekingese comes from China and is even said by some to have been created by Buddha.
-While it’s not likely that Buddha bred the Pekingese (Pekes) known today, the breed has been around for centuries.
 Outgoing and friendly, Pekes are extremely loving and have the personality to show it.
 Pekes build strong bonds with their owners, but can also be very independent.
-It’s important to note that Pekes would do well in a home without children, as they will adapt to children, but may not prefer it.
-For those that earn the respect of this loyal breed, Pekingese are one of the more calm, affectionate, and kind of all canine companions.
+It’s important to note that Pekes would do well in a home without children, as they will adapt to children, but may not prefer them.
+For those that earn the respect of this loyal breed, the Pekingese is one of the more calm, affectionate, and kind of all canine companions.

 Dating back to the year 1050 in the snow-covered slopes of the Alps, Saint Bernards helped hospice monks locate dead or missing travelers.
 Though the breed is incredibly large in stature, they are genial in disposition.
 Though they may have never carried brandy barrels, Saints have been known to carry a friendly smile as a result of their wrinkled brows.